-The Board declared a final, fully franked dividend for the year of 4.5 cents per share.
-When added to the interim dividend of 4.5 cents per share the total dividend for the 2009-10 financial year amounts to 9.0 cents per share, fully franked.
-This compares with 6.0 cents per share (fully franked) for the previous year.
-The final dividend will be paid on 29 October 2010.
+The Directors declared a final fully franked dividend of 4.5 cents per share.
+When added to the interim dividend of 4.5 cents per share, the total dividend for the 2010-11 financial year was 9.0 cents per share fully franked.
+This is the same as in the previous year.
+The final dividend will be paid on the 31 October 2011.